RoboticAgents/project4/README.md

 - Copy another student's code, maps, screenshots, or written responses
 - Use AI tools to generate your written reflections (your reflections should describe YOUR experience)
 - Submit maps or screenshots that are not from your own work

+> **Part 4 exception:** Group members may share the same map files for Part 4.
+Written reflections must still be your own.
+You must identify your group members in your reflection.